Experimental fosters projects that aim to discover new territories in the field of architecture with the goal to change how and with what we build.

 Prof. Jan de Vylder

-ETH Z D ARCH Chair for Architecture and Design / Share for Architecture and Attitude / A JDVIV / IVJDV A + ETC – architecten Jan De Vylder Inge Vinck
+ETH Z D ARCH Chair for Architecture and Design / Share for Architecture and Attitude / A JDVIV / IVJDV A + ETC – architecten Jan De Vylder Inge Vinck, Brussels/Ghent

 Prof. Dr. Jan Wurm

-Professor of Regenerative Design and Biofabrication in Architecture, KU Leuven / EU Engagement and Venturing Lead Europe, Arup
+Professor of Regenerative Design and Biofabrication in Architecture, KU Leuven / EU Engagement and Venturing Lead Europe, Arup, Brussels/Berlin

-The first BE-FELLOWS are Summer Islam, George Massoud and Paloma Gormley from Material Cultures in London.
+The first Fellows at Bauhaus Earth (BE-FELLOW) are Summer Islam, George Massoud and Paloma Gormley from Material Cultures in London.
 Their project “Constructive Land Berlin/Brandenburg” investigates the relationship between regenerative land management systems and the built environment – in this case, the rewetting of peatlands in the Sernitz lowlands in Greiffenberg, a district of Angermünde in northeastern Brandenburg.

 The results of the project are published in the report "Wetlands and Construction: An opportunity for Berlin-Brandenburg" and prototypical Paludi construction fragments, which have been presented as a contribution to the exhibition ‘The Great Repair" at the Akademie der Künste in Berlin.